jacobbanospacco/jacobbanospacco.github.io/README.md

 # Web Developer Portfolio - Using HTML, CSS, Bootstrap & JS

-> See live demo: [https://itsvj.me](https://itsvj.me)    |  Feel free to use but **credit appreciated** and a **⭐** to repo ;)
+> See live demo: [https://jacobbanospacco.github.io/](https://jacobbanospacco.github.io/)    |  Feel free to use but **credit appreciated** and a **⭐** to repo ;)

 ![Developer Portoflio](https://github.com/itsvijaysingh/My-Portfolio/blob/main/Developer%20Portolio%20Website.png)

 Hi there!
-I'm Vijay, and this is my portfolio website code built with HTML, CSS, Bootstrap, and a touch of JavaScript.
+I'm Jacob, and this is my portfolio website code built with HTML, CSS, Bootstrap, and a touch of JavaScript.
 Let's dive into the features:

-> But, wait!
-Have any cool project ideas to share or need some work done?
-Just shoot me an email at hi@itsvj.me.
-Let's chat over a virtual coffee! 😊 And if you're wondering why you should consider working together, check out projects like **PfpFinder** (https://pfpfinder.com) (where you can find the best pfps - almost 50k+!), **Alt Text Generator** (https://alttext.tech/) (just upload an image to see what it is!), **Discord Lookup API** (https://github.com/itsvijaysingh/Discord-Lookup-API), and more!
-Check out my complete profile here: https://github.com/itsvijaysingh
+> 🚀 Got a cool project idea or need some work done?
+I'm open to collaborations!
+Feel free to shoot me an email at jacob.banos@unmsm.edu.pe, and let's chat over a virtual coffee ☕😊.

+Want to learn more about me and my projects?
+Check out my full profile on GitHub:
+🔗 github.com/jacobbanospacco

+Always excited for new opportunities and challenges! 💡💻

 ## **Portfolio Features:**